Darunavir (By mouth)

 - It is best to take this medicine with food or milk.

-- Swallow the tablet whole with water or milk.
-Do not crush, break, or chew it.
+- Tablet: Swallow whole with water or milk.
+Do not crush, break, or chew the tablet.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - One time per day dose: If it is more than 12 hours since your last dose, wait and take your next dose at the normal time.
 If it is less than 12 hours since your last dose, take the missed dose as soon as you can, and then take your next dose at the normal time.
 Do not take extra medicine to make up for a missed dose.

 - Two times per day dose: If it is more than 6 hours since your last dose, wait and take your next dose at the normal time.
 If it is less than 6 hours since your last dose, take the missed dose as soon as you can, and then take your next dose at the normal time.
 Do not take extra medicine to make up for a missed dose.